Travel training for students

 Where travel training is provided by an external agency, NSW public schools need to be aware that duty of care rests with the school.

-Public schools should refer to the workplace learning procedures and standards and the workplace learning for secondary students in government schools policy for more information on using a private or community registered training organisation.
+Public schools should refer to the workplace learning for secondary students in NSW public schools procedures for more information on using a private or community registered training organisation.

 The school needs to manage the potential risks associated with running the travel training program, as part of discharging its duty of care to students.